Become a Funeral Celebrant: Celebrants, develop your skill set

 Research questions

-– on selected written material provided with the module manual, books, DVDs and website links.
+on selected written material provided with the module manual, books, videos, and website links.

 Fieldwork

-1. – a structured analysis of 3 different funeral ceremonies presented by different celebrants
+1. A structured analysis of three different funeral ceremonies presented by different celebrants

 Workload and Due Dates

 The time envisioned for working on each unit is equivalent to 10 weeks at 8 hours per week.
-The College has not set dates for submission of individual items.
+The college has not set dates for submission of individual items.
 However, unless special permission to extend is granted, this module is to be completed within 6 months.
-Temporary suspensions of enrolment are negotiable, however fees for modules which have not been completed are not refundable.
+Temporary suspensions of enrolment are negotiable; however, fees for modules that have not been completed are not refundable.

 Readings, Questions and Assignments

-All manuals and DVDs are provided, including “Ceremonies and Celebrations” if not previously provided, and will be made available immediately, once the College receives full payment for the module.
-If the module manuals, books, DVDs and other items are downloaded from our website a discount will apply.
-Otherwise the items will be sent by post, airmail where necessary.
+All manuals and DVDs (with private links to our videos) are provided, including “Ceremonies and Celebrations” if not previously provided, and will be made available immediately once the college receives full payment for the module.
+If the module manuals, books, videos, MP4s, and other items are downloaded from our website.
+Otherwise, the items will be sent by post where necessary.

 Correspondence

-And if on matters concerning the module, enquiries are to be directed to the Dean of Studies, Dr Chris Watson.
+On matters concerning the module, enquiries are to be directed to Dally Messenger: 0411 717 303